pflanze/functional-perl/htmlgen/README.md

 use of functional-perl itself quite a bit, although it was originally written for practical purposes, not as a demo.
 (Todo: make it nicer?)

-The code that builds the table of content is purely functional.
+The code that builds the table of content, `map_with_toc`, is purely functional.
 It uses a variant of `fold_right` that also explicitely passes state while recursing down the input lists (the HTML (which is parsed to `PXML`) element bodies), which allows to collect the subsection headers (which don't need to reside within in the same HTML element) and get the numbering while mapping the HTML document to add the numbering at the same time.
 This code may look a bit involved, and could perhaps be abstracted into some PXML library functions (how would XSLT look to do the same?).

+`map_with_toc` is called from `process_body`, which uses `pxml_map_elements` from `PXML::Util` to map various HTML elements.
+Mapper functions receive the element and an "uplist", which is a linked list with the parents (with the direct one being the head).
+Note that purely functional data structures can't store links to parents in their elements (unless when cheating by way of recreating the parents on the fly or referring to them lazily); thus the mappers wouldn't know the context.
+But we can instead pass the context when those functions are actually called (which in typical functional manner is better since the same subtree can now be part of various different parents at the same time).

 The `htmlgen/` directory contains the universally usable program, whereas the `website/` directory contains the configuration to build